 When the packing’s done, it’s time to move.
 For a DIY move, this is the hardest part.
 Our moving tips & tricks will help make it easier.

-Before we get to our moving tips and tricks, be sure to check out our packing tips and tricks post if you haven’t already!
+Before we get to our moving tips and tricks, be sure to check out our How to Pack for a Move post if you haven’t already!
 And if you’re in the process of selling and/or buying a house, we’ve got a ton of useful information in our How to Buy and Sell a House post!

 There’s really no part of a DIY move that can be considered “fun.”
 And of all the aspects, move-out and loading is the most tiring.
 It’s a grinding slog that’ll test your mettle and fortitude and push you to the brink of exhaustion.
 But if you were to believe the posters hanging on the walls of U-Haul or the online advertisements for PODS and PackRat, moving is a laugh-riot that people dress up for and undertake with a permanent smile.